No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 - In a medium-sized bowl, mix the flour and baking soda.

-- In another medium bowl, whisk the eggs, honey, and sugar together and then add milk, and give it a good mix.
+- In another medium bowl, whisk (with a sturdy one like these) the eggs, honey, and sugar together.
+Then add milk and give it a good mix.

-- Heat a non-stick frying pan and add a small amount of oil and wipe off the excess oil.
+- Heat a non-stick frying pan and add a small amount of oil.
+Wipe off the excess.

-- Next, in medium-low heat setting, pour 1/8 cup of the batter on the pan, just like a pancake.
-Cook for around 2 minutes, until the surface of the batter, has bubbles and the edges have become dry.
-Now, you can flip it over and cook for an additional 1 minute.
+- Next, on the medium-low heat setting, pour 1/8th cup of the batter on the pan, just like a pancake.
+Cook for around 2 minutes, until the surface of the batter has bubbles and the edges have become dry.
+Now you can flip it over and cook for an additional 1 minute.

-- Move it to a plate and then cover it using a wet paper towel.
+- Move it to a plate and then cover using a wet paper towel.

-- Now, take one cake, and place one heap-full tablespoon of Anko, and then cover it with another cake.
+- Now take 1 cake, put in 1 heaping tablespoon of anko, and then cover it with another cake.
 Wrap it using plastic, and then press it with your hands.

 - Lastly, pinch to ensure that you seal the edges of the pancakes together.